UniSwarm/uDevkit-SDK/support/archi/dspic33ck/README.md

 ### MP20X subfamily

-Same functionalities of 10X with more peripherals (MCCP, I2C) and more analog inputs and functionalities.
+Same functionalities of MP10X with more peripherals (MCCP, I2C) and more analog inputs and functionalities.

+19 devices

 |Compatible devices|Program|Data|Pins|
 |---------|--:|--:|--:|